nolt/acore-box/howto/vm_create.md

 # ACore Box

- ## OS Credentials
- User: acore
- Password: Server1

-Please change default user password to your own.

-## Download
+## VM disk description

-Archive size: 5,9GB, uncompressed 25,6GB (disk size 30GB)
+Archive size: 6,2GB, uncompressed 25,6GB (disk size 30GB)

 ## Creating VM
 Extract downloaded archive to your disk.
 Remember to have 30GB free space on it.